 Organization

-The key to a successful road trip (besides snacks) is being organized and being set up in a way that allows the kids to be as independent as possible.
+The key to a successful road trip (besides snacks) is being organized and being set up in a way that allows them to be as independent as possible.
 We add the middle seat to our van, folded it down, and attached a basket to the top of it with a bungee cord.

 Prepare For Quiet Hour